 Parameter Count Breakdown

-Where do the 1.2M parameters come from?
+Where the 1.2M parameters live:

 - Patch Embedding Conv2d: $3 \times 128 \times 4 \times 4 + 128 = 6{,}272$